Why Connect Google Drive to ownCloud?

 Sync Google Drive to ownCloud

-Note: In Options, except for Real Time Sync, there are other sync modes that you can choose according to your needs.
-For example, if you want MultCloud only syncs files that are modified compared to the last version, you can choose Incremental Sync.
+• Before initiating the task, you can open "Options" to choose sync modes.
+Except for Real Time Sync, if you want MultCloud only to sync files that are modified compared to the last version, you can choose Incremental Sync.

 Connect Google Drive to OwnCloud via OAuth 2.0 [8 Steps]